-For I&C systems important to safety, it is recommended to use an automated diverse backup system.
+For I&C systems important to safety, an automated diverse backup system is recommended.
 A manual diverse backup system could be used; its justification should include a human factor engineering analysis.

 The following diversity strategies should be considered:

 - different technologies - different approaches within the same technology - different architectures within the same technology